CS126SP20/final-project-asochowski/DEVELOPMENT.md

     - There is a near miss
     - Game music, game over music, and potential menu music.

-    The next things to do is add a better GUI/game over screen, and add a main menu.
+    The next things to do are add a better GUI/game over screen and add a main menu.
+- **5/2/20**: Added a refined "game over" screen.
+It now includes the score and instructions on how to restart.
+I also decided I will not be adding different GUI elements, as the current ones match the game over screen much better.